Bespoke Wallpaper from a Retro-Chic Brooklyn Design Studio

 A look at the wallpapers and the Brooklyn studio (including a rooftop garden) of Flavor Paper, a hand-screened and digital wallpaper company.

-Left: Flavor Lair, the Brooklyn, New York, studio of Flavor Paper.
+The Brooklyn, New York, studio of Flavor Paper.

 Flavor Paper resurrected and redesigned many original patterns, including Iris, a Van Gogh–inspired floral print on chrome Mylar.

 Hand-screened wall coverings represent the heart of Flavor Paper, but the studio also dabbles in digital, using photographs and abstract artwork in forward-thinking motifs.
 Here, photographer Boone Speed repurposes his image into Soft Silence.